 When there are wild and exotic foods placed in front of you and there is no other choice and you are hungry – well you eat them.
 I am proud that when we were on an island and the lady peeled a mango, my son sat with the kids and loved it.

 I have had a very difficult last few years, after a rough relationship, and then raising a child on my own with pretty much no support.
-I am worn out.
+I am worn out and I need to just put myself back together again.
 I need some stress-free time to recharge the batteries and find the real me again.
 I need to refill with love, so I can love again.
 What better way than to love my child, and love others, and to have a new start.

 Often you are told ‘no’, but when you have a child who needs to urgently go to the toilet (even if it is really you), people say ‘yes’.
 They will push kids to the front of the crowd.